liferay/liferay-docs/en/discover/analytics-cloud/articles/04-analyzing-touchpoints/00-analytics-intro.markdown

 The Search Terms and Interests panels show your visitors' most common search terms and the topics they're interested in, respectively.
 Search terms are collected from the search query parameter in your Site's URL.
 Interest topics are derived from the keyword metadata of the pages that visitors view.
+To view the full list of interest topics, click *All interests* in the Interests panel.
+Alternatively, click the *Interests* tab at the top of the screen.

 ![Figure 6: The Search Terms and Interests panels show your Site's most common search terms and interest topics.](../../images/search-terms-interests.png)